Right to Manage vs Collective Enfranchisement

 Two such rights are the right to manage your building (RTM) and the right to purchase the freehold of your building (Collective Enfranchisement).
 Both these rights give you more control over your building and can have significant financial advantages for you as a flat owner.
 However, you cannot exercise either of these rights on your own; at least 50% of flat owners who are classified as qualifying tenants in your building must join you.

-Right to Manage Definition
+Right to Manage (RTM Company) Definition

 The Right to Manage (RTM) is a legal right of leaseholders to take over responsibility for the management of their building from the landlord (freeholder) and was introduced in the Commonhold and Leasehold Reform Act 2002.
+The RTM process involves several legal steps, including serving a notice inviting participation to all qualifying leaseholders in the prescribed form.

 Collective Enfranchisement Definition